 Including a company logotype

 When exporting PDF’s you can brand your reports with your company logotype.
-This is done by adding the URL to your logotype file in System settings ‣ General Settings ‣ Settings.
+This is done by adding your logotype file in System settings > General Settings > Custom Branding.

-The logotype file have to be an image of either png, jpg or jpeg filetype to work.
+The logotype file has to be an image of either png, jpg or jpeg file type to work.